 A cat is a huge commitment and could live for up to two decades while a dog has a much shorter lifespan.
 Of course, a cat is more independent whereas a dog requires daily walking and training.

 If you want a smaller commitment, children can get a lot of enjoyment out of keeping rodents for pets.
 A rabbit, for example, doesn’t require a huge financial commitment and gives them the opportunity to learn to look after something else.
 The other advantage of a rabbit is that it is an interactive pet and will let you hold, stroke, and brush it.
 Rats make fantastic pets as they can learn tricks and even display individual characters.
 The traditional pet, a hamster, is not always the best option since this nocturnal critter is not likely to want to play during the day.

 2. What Size?

-Cats can be a difficult pet to choose since temperament varies so dramatically between individuals.
-Buying a kitten and making sure that it is socialised properly and not subjected to any traumas ought to ensure your cat is happy to interact with the kids.
+Cats can be a difficult pets to choose from since temperament varies so dramatically between individuals.
+Buying a kitten and making sure that it is socialized properly and not subjected to any traumas ought to ensure your cat is happy to interact with the kids.